 #1.
 Eat for pleasure and satisfaction.
 Let these two lead the way for you.

 #2.
 Chew and eat slowly.
 Savour your food.
-Pay attention to the textures, aromas, flavours.
+Pay attention to the textures, aromas, and flavours.

 #3.
 Eat a variety of foods and try new-to-you foods.
-One of the things most experts can agree on is the importance of variety to our diets.
+One thing most experts agree on is the importance of variety in our diets.
 Like broccoli?
 Try cauliflower next week.
-Have never tried rapini?
+Have you never tried rapini?
 Great time to try it!
 Make chana masala for the first time, or seek out a recipe for delicious roasted chicken.

 #4.
 Eat with total and unconditional permission.
 You are allowed to eat when you are hungry.